kevinolega/callcentertrainingtips/assets/side-hustles.md

 These are my core side hustle recommendations for basic business and freelancing skills.

 Send me a message if you have any questions.

+### Expand your products and services

+The above examples are base versions of what you can do.

+I you successfully made ₱1,000 selling online, repeat the process.

+If you made ₱10,000 selling online put in more effort.

+Earning money from a business involves repeating a process that works.